Avalara Service Terms and Conditions

 f.
 Equitable Relief.
 Each Party acknowledges that damages may be an inadequate remedy if the other Party or the Authorized Users violate the obligations under the Agreement, and each Party shall have the right, in addition to any other rights it may have, to seek injunctive relief without any obligation to post any bond or similar security.

 g.
 Force Majeure.
-Neither Party will be responsible for failure or delay of performance caused by circumstances beyond its reasonable control, including earthquake, storm, or other act of God; labor disputes; electrical, telecommunications, or other utility failures; embargoes; riots; acts of government; or acts of terrorism or war.
+Neither Party shall be responsible for failure or delay of performance caused by circumstances beyond its reasonable control, including earthquake, storm, or other act of God; labor disputes; electrical, telecommunications, or other utility failures; embargoes; riots; acts of government; or acts of terrorism or war.
 A Party seeking relief from performance under this section must (i) provide notice of such circumstances to the other Party as soon as practicable, (ii) use all commercially reasonable efforts to avoid or mitigate such circumstances, and (iii) resume performance as soon as practicable upon the cessation of the circumstances.
 If the failure or delay continues for more than 30 days, the other Party may, in its discretion, terminate this Agreement.
-Such termination will not result in any liability by either Party, except that, if Customer terminates this Agreement for Avalara’s failure, Avalara will provide a pro-rated refund for any prepaid Services that have been unused as of the date of termination.
+Such termination will not result in any liability by either Party, except that, if Customer terminates this Agreement for Avalara’s failure, Avalara shall provide a pro-rated refund for any prepaid Services that have been unused as of the date of termination.

 i.
 Successors and Assigns.
 Either Party may assign the Agreement without the other Party’s consent to an entity that acquires all or substantially all of its assets or that is an Affiliate of the assigning Party, provided that (i) the assigning Party must provide notice to the other Party of the assignment, (ii) the assignee must agree in writing to be bound by the Agreement, and (iii) the non-assigning Party may prohibit assignment to a competitor.
 Except as provided above, neither Party may assign its rights or obligations under the Agreement without the other Party’s prior written consent, such consent not to be unreasonably withheld or delayed, and any attempt to so assign the Agreement will be null and void.
 The Agreement will bind and inure to the benefit of each Party’s permitted successors and assigns.